The 20 Grand

 The 20 Grand was one of Detroit's most famous night clubs.
-It was located at the intersection of 14th Street and Warren Avenue.
-It opened by Bill Kabbus and Marty Eisner in 1953.
-It was destroyed by fire in 1958, at which point it was transformed into a multiplex facility for Black audiences.
+It was located at the intersection of 14th Street and Warren Avenue, at 5020 14th St. It opened by Bill Kabbus and Marty Eisner in 1953.
+The original facility was destroyed by fire in 1958, at which point it was rebuilt into a renowned multiplex facility showcasing Black entertainment.
+The site was later demolished, and is presently a grass lot.

 The 20 Grand was a place where people could go to dance, and see live performances on Thursday, Friday and Saturday.
 There was also a club night for youths.

 On the first floor of The 20 Grand there was a bowling alley and a fireside lounge that was used as a jazz room.
 On the upper floor there was a room called the Gold Room, which consist of a large banquet and a cabaret hall which could seat up to 1,200 people.